gabrielrv228/simple_email_tracker/README.md

 - The handler returns a JSON response with `isBase64Encoded: true` and the `pixel_img` base64 body so AWS returns a valid image.

+## Usage

+1. Fork this repository to your GitHub account.

+2. Clone your fork locally.

+3. Edit the aws_setup.sh script and update the variable values with your own.

+4. Authenticate with AWS and run the script to create the necessary resources.

+5. Set the required variables in GitHub Actions → Repository → Settings → Variables (no secrets needed).

+6. Trigger the GitHub Actions workflow to deploy or destroy the application.
+If everything works correctly, you’ll receive a Telegram message containing the Lambda function URL.